miayam/learn-css/009 Flexbox/README.md

 ## What would happen if we set `flex` to `auto`?
 Flex items grow to fill the available space.
 The space is distributed as much as it's needed.
-Longer text will take up more space than the rest of items.
+Longer text will take up more space than the rest of smaller items.

 ```css
 /* Shorthand version */